thou-shalt-pass/open-flights/documents/log.md

 ### Tasks Accomplished

-- Yirong Chen: set up bijection between IATA code and index of each airport in adjacency matrix; implmeneted PageRank using fixed number of iterations; implemented DFS
+- Yirong Chen: set up bijection between IATA code and index of each airport in adjacency matrix; implmeneted PageRank using fixed number of iterations; implemented DFS and strongly connected components
 - Leo Luo: stored airports and airlines data into desired structures; implemented Haversine formula to calculate the distance between two airports given latitude and longitude
 - Yanzhen Shen: implemented algorithm to find a nullspace within the adjacency matrix